acciochris/acciochris.github.io/blog/index.md

 ## Blog posts

 You can find a list of my posts down below or by visiting {ref}`blog-posts`.
+You can also subscribe to the atom feed at {ref}`blog-feed`.

 ```{postlist}
 :excerpts: